 - 21. Committee on English Language and Literacy.
-This committee shall include seven members, including three faculty members from departments that supervise the courses that satisfy the English Composition requirement, the director (or designee) of the ESL program, the director (or designee) of Entry Level Writing, and one at-large representative each from the Social Sciences and Mathematical and Physical Sciences.
+This committee shall include eleven members, including four faculty members from departments that supervise the courses that satisfy the English Composition requirement, the director (or designee) of the ESL program, the director (or designee) of Entry Level Writing, one at-large representative from the Social Sciences, one at-large representative from the Mathematical and Physical Sciences, and one at-large representative from each of the other undergraduate colleges (College of Engineering, College of Biological Sciences, and College of Agricultural and Environmental Sciences).
 The chair shall hold a two-year appointment and consecutive chairs should represent different departments in L & S. The chair does not need to be from a department that offers courses that satisfy the English Composition requirement and/or GE writing experience.
-As long as the above representation holds, the members of this committee shall be appointed in the same manner as other standing committees of the College. - (A) A primary function of this committee is to advise and provide oversight of the competencies for the English Composition requirement. - (B) The committee shall monitor enrollment and pass/fail patterns in all the courses covered by the committee: ELWR, UWP 1, UWP 1Y, UWP 101, 102, and 104, UWP (ESL) 21-26 and 392, NAS 5, ENL 3, and COM 1, 2, 3 and 4.
+As long as the above representation holds, the members of this committee shall be appointed in the same manner as other standing committees of the College. - (A) A primary function of this committee is to advise and provide oversight of the competencies for the English Composition requirement.

-- (C) The committee shall oversee new programs and developments concerning English language competencies. - (D) The committee shall advise on standard competencies of teachers and for courses that satisfy the English Composition requirement and/or the writing experience (TAs, Als, faculty, etc.) - (E) The committee shall monitor the Entry Level Writing Requirement coherence with the various writing requirements. - (F) The committee shall make recommendations to the Educational Policy and L & S Executive Committees concerning requirements, policies, and procedures that involve English Language and Literacy.
+- (B) The committee shall monitor enrollment and pass/fail patterns in all the courses covered by the committee: ELWR, UWP 1, UWP 1Y, UWP 101, 102, and 104, UWP (ESL) 21-26 and 392, NAS 5, ENL 3, and COM 1, 2, 3 and 4. - (C) The committee shall oversee new programs and developments concerning English language competencies. - (D) The committee shall advise on standard competencies of teachers and for courses that satisfy the English Composition requirement and/or the writing experience (TAs, Als, faculty, etc.) - (E) The committee shall monitor the Entry Level Writing Requirement coherence with the various writing requirements. - (F) The committee shall make recommendations to the Educational Policy and L & S Executive Committees concerning requirements, policies, and procedures that involve English Language and Literacy.

 (En.
-6/15/2017; Eff 9/1/2017)
+6/15/2017; Eff 9/1/2017; Am 6/6/18; Eff 9/1/18))